 Dental implants are stronger than natural teeth and provide the function of the tooth root.
 After treatment, patients will have 100% normal dental function and chewing ability.

 How long do dental implants last?

 A dental crown is expected to last about 10 to 15 years before normal wear can cause the tooth to require replacement.
-With excellent dental hygiene and care, dental implants can last beyond 15 years.
+Dental implants can last beyond 15 years with excellent dental hygiene and care.

 How successful are dental implants?

 The 10-year success rate for most dental implants is between 90% ‐ 95%.
 Implant design and placement are important factors in implant success.
 Clinical studies show that a patient’s health and bone quality are important determinants of dental implant longevity.

 Who is a good candidate for dental implants?